 - Ch 3 is considered the first st in the row.
 You can also use the alternative to the chain 3 if you want to try out a new technique.
 I think you’ll love it.

-Special Single Cluster Crochet: (sscc) Insert hook into st, YO, pull up a loop, YO, pull through one loop, insert hook in front loop only in round below, YO, pull through 2 loops, insert hook back in same sp, YO, pull through all 3 remaining loops.
-(The stitch may be a little familiar to you because it’s similar to the ssc stitch I used in the Made for the Cold Beanie but with a little twist).
+Special Single Cluster Crochet: (sscc) Insert hook into st, YO, pull up a loop, YO, pull through one loop, insert hook in front loop only in round below, YO, pull up a loop, YO pull through 2 loops, insert hook back in same sp, YO, pull up a loop, YO, pull through all 3 remaining loops.
+You can watch the video tutorial for the beanie to get an idea how this stitch works by clicking HERE.

 Row 1: Ch 21, sc in 2nd ch from hook, sc in next ch and each rem ch across, turn.
 (20 sc)